- chamfered (adj.)

 - channel (n.)

 - early 14c., "bed of running water," from Old French chanel "bed of a waterway; tube, pipe, gutter," from Latin canalis "groove, channel, waterpipe" (see canal).
 Given a broader, figurative sense 1530s (of information, commerce, etc.); meaning "circuit for telegraph communication" (1848) probably led to that of "band of frequency for radio or TV signals" (1928).
 The Channel Islands are the French Îles Anglo-Normandes.
+John of Trevisa's Middle English translation of the encyclopedia De Proprietatibus Rerum (c.1398) has frensshe see for "English Channel."

 - chanson (n.)